 Charitable lead trust

-“A CLT is almost a mirror image of a CRT,” says Sarkaria, because it makes the annual payout to the charity first.
+“A CLT is almost a mirror image of a CRT,” says Sarkaria, because it makes the at least annual payout to the charity first.
 After a set time period, the trust terminates and the remainder goes to a noncharitable beneficiary, like a family member or family trust.
-Offering flexibility similar to that of a CRT, the CLT allows the donor to choose the annual payout amount and the term of the trust—whether a period of years or a person’s lifetime.
+Offering flexibility similar to that of a CRT, the CLT allows the donor to choose at least annual payout amount and the term of the trust—whether a period of years or a person’s lifetime.

-Charitable trusts can preserve wealth for those with charitable intentions, because they can be a tax-efficient way to give.
+Charitable Remainder and Lead Trusts can preserve wealth for those with charitable intentions, because they can be a tax-efficient way to give.
 Here are some of their key benefits.

 Reducing gift taxes.
-If you make a contribution to the CLT during your lifetime, you may be eligible for a gift tax deduction based on the interest going to the charity.
+If you make a contribution to a non-grantor CLT during your lifetime, you may be eligible for a gift tax deduction based on the interest going to the charity.
 However, if the remainder beneficiary on a CLT is not the donor, then the donor might be subject to gift tax on the value of the remainder interest.
-It’s important to note that there are many ways to structure these charitable trusts in terms of potentially eliminating income, estate, and gift taxes.
+It’s important to note that there are ways to structure these non-grantor CLTs that could potentially eliminate transfer taxes on the remainder amount passing to the end beneficiary.
 Please consult your tax adviser for details.

 Creating income from non-income-producing property.
 “If you are charitably inclined and need income but have significant non-income-producing property, you could fund a charitable remainder trust with that property,” says Sarkaria.
-The CRT would sell the property as tax exempt, preserve the charitable remainder, and, at the same time, provide an income annuity back to you, as the donor.
-What’s more, if you want to avoid taking the income until you’re in a lower tax bracket, you could establish a special type of CRT that allows you to sell the appreciated assets, and invest in non-income-producing property so that you are not receiving income from the trust until you are ready” (e.g., in a lower-tax bracket in retirement).
+The CRT, which is tax exempt, would sell the property, preserving the charitable remainder, and, at the same time, provide an income stream back to you, as the donor.
+What’s more, if you want to avoid taking the income until you’re in a lower tax bracket, you could establish a special type of CRT that allows you to contribute the appreciated assets, and have the trust invest in non-income-producing property so that you are not receiving income from the trust until you are ready (e.g., in a lower-tax bracket in retirement).

 Who might consider charitable trusts, and how you might put them to work for you, depends on several factors, such as when you want the charity to get the money, whether you want to create an income stream, and whether you want the flexibility to change your charitable beneficiary.